SAP/luigi/docs/framework-support-libraries.md

 ## Luigi Testing Utilities

-Luigi Testing Utilities is a set of auxiliary functions used to enhance the user experience while testing Luigi based micro frontends.
-The functions abstract away Luigi specific logic from the tester so that it is easier for them to mock and assert Luigi functionality.
+The Luigi Testing Utilities are a set of auxiliary functions used to enhance the user experience while testing Luigi-based micro frontends.
+The functions abstract away Luigi-specific logic from the tester so that it is easier for them to mock and assert Luigi functionality.

 ### LuigiMockUtil
 This class contains certain utility helper functions needed when writing [protractor](https://www.npmjs.com/package/protractor) based e2e tests.
 You can simply import this module into you project and then use an instance of it to test microfrontend functionality.